miku/nntour/Slides.md

 e.g. squared error as in linear regression
 $\Rightarrow$ optimization theory
-- one efficient way for solving the problem is the use of backpropagation (error is "propagated" backwards through the grid)
+- one efficient way for solving the problem is the use of backpropagation (error is "propagated" backwards through the network/grid)

 ---